Achievable logoAchievable logo

 Obesity prevention and metabolic health

-Global data indicates a rise in childhood obesity, with about 16.9% of American youth (ages 2-19) classified as obese.
-Resistance training is beneficial for:
+Global data indicate a rise in childhood obesity, with about 16.9% of American youth (ages 2-19) classified as obese.
+Resistance training can help by:

 • Reducing fat mass and improving insulin sensitivity